Natural Health Products

 What else should I be aware of?

 There have been reports of liver damage from using noni.
-It should be avoided if you have liver disease because it contains compounds that may make your disease worse.
+It should be avoided if you have liver disease or are taking medications that may damage the liver because it contains compounds that may make your disease worse.

 Before taking any new medications, including natural health products, speak to your physician, pharmacist, or other health care provider.
 Tell your health care provider about any natural health products you may be taking.